Putting Phone in FreezerPutting Phone in Freezer: What Happens?

 Now, phones are made to be fairly tough these days, so a phone will probably survive a trip to the freezer better than a laptop, but it’s still an unnecessary risk, and the raw physics of it all makes that clear.

-The Physics of Cooling Electronics
+The Physics of Heat Generation and Cooling Electronics

 Let’s talk about how a freezer cools down your phone.
 A freezer is an environment with cold air and cold objects inside.